Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering.

 Unit 14: Remote Method Invocation (RMI)

 The units are closely based on material from Java Network Programming by Elliotte Rusty Harold, with additional material supplied via web reference links.
-Unit 1 is a review of material students have studied in the prerequisite computer networking course (COMP 347).
-Unit 2 and Unit 3 comprise a review of material students should have studied in the prerequisite Java programming courses (COMP 268, COMP 272).
+Unit 1 is a review of material from the prerequisite computer networking course (COMP 347).
+Unit 2 and Unit 3 review material from the prerequisite Java programming courses (COMP 268 and COMP 272).

 Learning outcomes